Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/concepts/02_bosh_what-is-it-slide.md

 ---

-# Reference: Installing the BOSH CLI
+## Reference: Installing the BOSH CLI

+Your workshop environment has the BOSH CLI already installed.
+For future reference on how to install it on your local environment, here is the documentation link for the setup steps:
 - https://www.bosh.io/docs/cli-v2-install/

 ---